Fed Reacts To The World's Most Dangerous Intel Agency: The Mossad

 I think we caught everything.

-I gotta run right now and uh film some stuff.
+On the uh, on the other stuff, I gotta run right now and uh film some stuff.

-Uh maybe I'll share with you guys what it is.
+Uh, maybe I'll share with you guys what it is.

 I gotta check with them first and make sure that it's okay that I disclose what I'm filming for.

-But uh, some big stuff coming up for you guys, man.
+But, uh, some big stuff coming up for you guys, man.

 Big stuff coming up for you guys.

-Uh maybe they'll stay for after hours.
+Uh, maybe they'll stay for after hours.

-So we'll see what happens, man.
+So, we'll see what happens, man.

-Love y'all ninjas.
+Love y'all, ninjas.

-Um don't forget to like the video on your way out.
+Um, don't forget to like the video on your way out.

-Uh tomorrow I'm gonna cover the Houthis being bombed by Trump, and I'm going to make fun of DDG.
+Uh, tomorrow I'm gonna cover the Houthis being bombed by Trump, and I'm going to make fun of DDG.

-Won't spend too much time talking about DDG because he is an idiot and he's low IQ.
+I won't spend too much time talking about DDG because he is an idiot and he's low IQ.

-And uh, signing off.
+Uh, love y'all, ninjas, and uh, signing off.

 I'll see you guys tomorrow, 5 p.m. as usual.

-I'm gonna be go on TikTok.
+I'm going to be on TikTok.

-Post some more stuff in, as well as you guys know I'd be cooking on Twitter.
+And as always, you guys know I'll be cooking on Twitter.

 I post on Twitter quite a bit.